spotty-cloud/spotty/docs/docs/faq.md

 When you start an instance, Spotty creates an EC2 Key Pair and downloads a private key to the `~/.spotty/keys/aws` directory.
-If you want to have access to the instance from a different machine using the `spotty ssh` or the `spotty run` commands, you need to copy the private key to that machine to the same directory.
+If you want to have access to the instance from a different machine using the `spotty sh` or the `spotty run` commands, you need to copy the private key to that machine to the same directory.

 __Note:__ if you already have an EC2 Key Pair created for the project and the private key was saved on the machine A (where from an instance was launched the first time) and then you're running